turingschool/curriculum/tutorials/models/relationships.markdown

 #### Problem Scenario

 Imagine we want to display a message like "Hello, John" in the header of each page.
-That might be achieved by a SQL statement like this:
+In our controller we would say `Customer.find(17)` and use `@customer.first_name` in our view.
+Rails will run a SQL statement like this:

 ```sql
 SELECT * from CUSTOMERS where ID='17';
 ```

 And, of course, that's going to fetch the entire row from our `customers` table.
-We're trying to get the `first_name`, why bother fetching the `birthday`, `gender`, and `home_city` every request?
+We're trying to get the `first_name`, so why bother fetching the `birthday`, `gender`, and `home_city` every request?
 Instead, we could create a one-to-one relationship between a customer and their "details".

 #### Building Details